amesser/circuits/README.rst

 Status
 ------

-A 2-channel radar amplifier and signal shaper board is ready to use.
+- A 2-channel radar amplifier and signal shaper board is ready to use.
+- A traffic counter application build on top of the 2-channel frontend board is work in process.
+An initial firmware is available but no fixed board layout.

 Hardware
 --------